 For a game that accompanied the frenzied hands of kids back in the late ‘90s, it’s the latest offering has shown that it hasn’t lost sight of its predecessor’s achievements, having hit record-breaking download figures of 50 million in merely a week.

-The game, which ropes in Augmented Reality technology (imagine two realities overlapping each other), allows users to now catch virtual Pokemon characters in one’s real-life environments with the help of their smartphones, and do battle with them.
+The game, which ropes in Augmented Reality technology (imagine two realities overlapping each other), allows users to now catch virtual Pokemon characters in one’s real-life environments with the help of their smartphones and do battle with them.
 While the battles are not just against the Pokemon, but also people’s perception of personal spaces, the game has seemingly gotten rather good reception all over the globe, which should be great news for Nintendo’s coffers.

-Nintendo’s resistance to mobile gaming, it has to be explained, was due (in part) to its protection of its legacy console business.
+Nintendo’s resistance to mobile gaming, it has to be explained, was due (in part) to the protection of its legacy console business.
 It finally decided to adopt its current stance early last year, when it struck up a partnership with mobile firm DeNA in its bid to make a mark in the smartphone arena.